 Religion is as central to the lives of many workers as work itself.

 So elementary school teachers Kristine and Gerardo Rosales notified their principal Holly Bell at the Orange River Elementary in Fort Myers, Fla., that they couldn't attend a mandatory school event celebrating Christmas back in 2010.
 Their reason?
 Being Jehovah's Witnesses prohibits the married couple from marking the holiday.
-They made the decision to sit out in spite of a harsh warning from Bell to all the faculty.

 The principal allegedly demanded that all faculty participate in the Christmas event, saying "I don't care what religion you are," the couple claims.

 The 1964 Civil Rights Act bans employers from discriminating against employees or potential employees on religious grounds, unless the employer can show it can't "reasonably accommodate" a "religious observance or practice without undue hardship on the conduct of the employer's business."

 In their lawsuit, first reported on by the Naples Daily News, the Rosaleses contend that the rationale given to Gerardo for his not being rehired, that there was a "reduction in force," was simply not true.